j8/elastic-challenge/README.md

 )
 # reedsy-challenge

 Reedsy challenge is AngularJS SPA app with Node.js and Elasticsearch backend.
-It demonstrates simple functionality of importing .json data in Elastic via command line and building simple REST client for connecting the data.
+It demonstrates simple functionality of importing .json data in Elastic via command line and building simple REST server for streaming the data to AngularJS front end.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0 and [restify](http://restify.com)